AFB240199/Scientific-Computing-for-Physicists/task01.md

 ![Docker images](./docker_images.png)

-Now, to create the container type in the terminal
+Now, to create the container, type in the terminal
 ```
 docker run -it --name example almalinux:9 bash
 ```